AdaCore/ada_coding_standards/source/guidelines/dynamic_storage_management.rst

    pragma Default_Storage_Pool (null);

-The above would also ensure no allocations can occur with access types that have the default pool as their associated storage pool (per RM 13.11.3(6.1/3)).
+The above would also ensure no allocations can occur with access types that have the default pool as their associated storage pool (per
+`Ada RM 13.11.3(6.1/3) - Default Storage Pools <http://ada-auth.org/standards/12rm/html/RM-13-11-3.html>`_)

 """""""
 Notes